Info Center title text

 Mile 12: Magnolia Ave is a great spot to keep the runners energy going as they make their way through this beautifully restored area.

 Mile 12 ½: Fairmount Historic Neighborhood will be having Waffles in the Park.
 For more than a decade the Fairmount Neighborhood Association has been the place to motivate runners on the marathon route.
 A big thanks to “Waffle House” for sponsoring and serving their yummy waffles to the neighbors and spectators.
-Due to road closure on Magnolia Ave and 5th Ave., the best way to get to Fairmount Park is from Allen Ave to Henderson.
+The best way to get to Fairmount Park is from Allen Ave to Henderson.
 The address for Fairmount Park is 1500 5th Ave., Ft.
 Worth, TX.

 Mile 13: The half-way point of the Marathon is at Park Place Village on the corner of eighth Avenue and Parkplace.
 This is a perfect place to cheer from.
 Team up with the fluid station here to encourage everyone to keep going.
 J&N Auto at 1600 Park Place will host the fluid station.
 Just around the corner from J&N Auto will be a “DJ”playing music at Clarity Financial Group at 1622 Park Place.

-Mile 16 ½: Westcliff Shopping Center is the new home of The Cowtown Marathon offices and a great place to cheer from.
+Mile 16 ½: Westcliff Shopping Center is the home of The Cowtown Marathon offices and a great place to cheer from.
+Join the Westcliff Neighborhood as they cheer on the runners and a DJ will play fun music to keep the party going.

 Mile 19: Foster Park has ample parking and you can cheer Marathon and Ultra runners from here.